PhenomDevel/BlizzHUDTweaks/README.md

 A simple add-on which will provide some tweaks to the newly introduced Blizzard HUD (in Dragonflight).

 # Usage
-Openb the options via the ingame options menu or by typing `/bhudt` or `/blizzhudtweaks`.
+Open the options via the ingame options menu or by typing `/bht` or `/blizzhudtweaks`.

 # Features
 ## Mouseover Fade (action bars, frames)